City of Atlanta Office of the Public Defender

 Representing an indigent individual who is charged with housing code violations requires a working knowledge of real property law in that ownership and title issues may be involved.
 It also requires a competent knowledge of probate issues wherein properties may be inherited by clients or others who do not claim any ownership interest in the properties at issue.

 It also requires the attorney be versed in contract law wherein disputes can arise concerning the clients’ efforts to correct code violations on their properties.
 Finally, the attorney must be knowledgeable regarding foreclosure issues, including the right of redemption laws and laws of statutory repose.
-Handling a housing code violations case can require title searches and many hours of investigation to determine proper owners.
+Handling a housing code violations case can require title searches and many hours of investigation to determine proper ownership interests.

 The attorney contacts community organizations and private companies who can possibly assist clients with bringing their property into compliance.
 These agencies are approached for help in making repairs, cleaning, providing materials and labor to correct violations.
 Additionally, many clients in housing court are senior citizens that have mental health issues and physical limitations and disabilities that may be a contributing factor to the cited violations.